March 20, 2019

 If the government’s budget is balanced, i.e. G=T, and the households save, i.e. S≡Yw−C>0, then the business sector makes a loss, i.e. Q is negative.
 This is not a sustainable situation.

-So, government deficit spending in excess of household sector saving, i.e. (G−T)>S, makes that overall profit is positive and this prevents the breakdown of the market economy.
-In other words, the so-called free market economy hangs on the life-support of the State.
+So, government deficit spending in excess of household sector saving, i.e., (G−T)>S, makes the overall profit positive, and this prevents the breakdown of the market economy.
+In other words, the so-called free market economy hangs in the life-support of the State.
 In still other words, fabulous financial wealth is the mirror image of fabulous public debt ($22 trillion).

 Egmont Kakarot-Handtke